A cryptographic identifier derived from a private key; used to verify signatures and derive addresses.

 "To maintain privacy, it's a good practice to use a new address for each transaction.
 Many wallets automatically generate a new address for each transaction to help preserve your privacy."

-Public keys are used in various scenarios, such as receiving payments, verifying the sender of a message, and participating in public blockchain operations.
-Unlike traditional banking systems where accounts are tied to personal information, cryptocurrency public keys allow users to receive funds without revealing their identity.
-Bitcoin Cash and other cryptocurrencies use different address formats to improve usability and prevent cross-chain transaction errors.
-For instance, Bitcoin Cash adopted the "Cash Address" format (starting with 'bitcoincash:') to distinguish its addresses from Bitcoin (BTC) and reduce the risk of sending funds to the wrong chain.
+Public keys are used in various scenarios, such as verifying transaction signatures, establishing secure channels, and participating in on-chain protocols.
+Unlike traditional banking systems where accounts are tied to personal information, cryptocurrency addressing allows users to receive funds without revealing their identity.
+Bitcoin Cash and other cryptocurrencies use different address formats to improve usability and prevent cross-chain errors.
+For instance, Bitcoin Cash adopted the "Cash Address" format (starting with 'bitcoincash:') to distinguish its addresses from Bitcoin (BTC).

 "At the bottom of this page are three public keys (addresses) for donation wallets we control.
 Anyone can send us donations through them."